-Who may vote: You may vote at the APL special meeting if you owned APL common units at the close of business on the record date,

-2015.
-On that date, there were APL common units outstanding.
+Who may vote: You may vote at the APL special meeting if you owned APL common units at the close of business on the record date, January 22, 2015.
+On that date, we estimate there will be approximately 99,998,800 APL common units outstanding.
 You may cast one vote for each outstanding APL common unit that you owned on the record date.

 What vote is needed: Approval of the APL Merger proposal requires the affirmative vote of a majority of the outstanding APL common units entitled to vote thereon.
 Approval, on an advisory, non-binding basis, of the APL compensation proposal requires the affirmative vote of a majority of the outstanding APL common units entitled to vote and represented in person or by proxy at the APL special meeting.
 Abstentions will have the same effect as votes against the APL Merger proposal and the APL compensation proposal.
 Failures to vote and broker non-votes (if any) will have the same effect as votes against the APL Merger proposal and will have no effect on the APL compensation proposal.
 The vote on the APL compensation proposal is a vote separate and apart from the APL Merger proposal.
-Accordingly, you may vote to approve the APL Merger proposal and vote not to approve the APL compensation proposal and vice versa.
-Because the vote on the APL compensation proposal is advisory in nature only, it will not be binding on APL or TRP.
+Accordingly, you may vote to approve the APL Merger proposal and vote not to approve the APL compensation proposal is advisory in nature only, it will not be binding on APL or TRP.

-All of the directors and executive officers of APL beneficially own, in the aggregate, approximately % of the outstanding APL common units as of the record date.
+We estimate that all of the directors and executive officers of APL will beneficially own, in the aggregate, approximately 1% of the outstanding APL common units as of the record date.
 Pursuant to voting and support agreements with TRP, certain directors and executive officers of APL have agreed to vote any APL common units beneficially owned by them in favor of the APL Merger proposal.
-The APL unitholders party to the voting and support agreements beneficially own, in the aggregate, approximately % of the outstanding APL common units as of the record date.
+We estimate that the APL unitholders party to the voting and support agreements will beneficially own, in the aggregate, approximately 1% of the outstanding APL common units as of the record date.
 In addition, we believe that the directors and executive officers of APL who are not party to voting and support agreements will vote in favor of adopting the APL Merger proposal.
 We also believe that the directors and executive officers of APL will vote in favor of adopting the APL compensation proposal.